 Flicker Bug is an art studio that sells beautiful & fun hand made:

 Basically anything that plays & reflects (flickers) light in fun ways (or fills my crochet hobby lol).
 It's also a great way to procrastinate doing work/chores while you scroll through the countless one of a kind pieces on here, trying to decide which one fits your style best.

 You can find my personal favourite collections here and here.
 My one-of-a-kind art goes through the kiln 3 to 5 times to achieve the finished product.
 Due to this process, no 2 pieces will ever be the same.
 They are truly one of a kind, so if you see one you like, don’t delay!
 Once they are gone, they are gone forever.

 Who is Flicker Bug?

 That would be me, Karin Lickers (and yes I married into that last name willingly).
 I'm the owner, artist, virtual assistant, customer service rep, shipper, and complaint department all rolled into one.
-I am lucky that I have a lot of family and friends willing to help, but if you see anything on social media, in my emails or on the website its going to be me.
+I am lucky that I have a lot of family and friends willing to help, but if you see anything on social media, in my emails or on the website it's going to be me.
 I'm also a proud mom to a beautiful toddler and a crochet and baking addict in what little spare time I have (don't be surprised to see some of my projects on social).

 How do I know you make quality stuff?